Image default

 1. Koprivshtitsa is а town with an european spirit

 The traces of the Orient, with its chaos and its “laissez-aller”, are almost nonexistent there.
 Unlike other regions of our country.
-Although Bulgaria suffered a long and painful period of Ottoman occupation, during which social and religious freedoms were violated, Koprivshtitsa has two magnificent Orthodox churches.
-However, in this small mountain town, there have never been mosques.
-The Turkish invaders were forced to pray in a room in an administrative building.
-Why ?
-Because the local Bulgarian population was rich, educated and … wayward !!
+Despite centuries of Ottoman rule that restricted social and religious freedoms, Koprivshtitsa has two magnificent Orthodox churches.
+The town never had mosques.
+Ottoman officials prayed in a room inside an administrative building.

 But what happens when a travel blogger arrives in such a stunning place and, amazed by the surrounding beauty, takes out her camera to take photos, but it turns out. .. she forgot her battery in the charger at home ???
 Well, she uses her old smartphone and tries to do her best.
 With what success – I let you judge for yourselves …